Freedom of Information and Subject Access Requests

 - to be told of the recipients or classes of recipients to whom the data is or may be disclosed.

-A SAR must be dealt with promptly and, in any event, within 40 days of receipt of the request together with the necessary documentation.
-A SAR request needs to be made in writing to the Customer Services Team via email or post:
+A SAR must be dealt with promptly and, in any event, within 30 calendar days of receipt of the request together with the necessary documentation.
+A SAR request can be made in writing to the Customer Services Team via email or post:

 - [email protected]